JPG-Consulting/RPi5-AI-Stack/docs/README.md

 Welcome to the **Pi AI Stack** documentation.

 Pi AI Stack is a **local-first AI assistant platform** designed to run on a **Raspberry Pi 5 (8 GB)**.
-It provides an **OpenAI-compatible API** for chat, speech-to-text, and text-to-speech, backed by local models (Ollama, Whisper, Piper), with an optional governed RAG system and optional fallback to OpenAI.
+It exposes an **OpenAI-compatible API** for chat, speech-to-text, and text-to-speech, backed by local models (Ollama, Whisper, Piper), with an optional **governed RAG system** and optional fallback to OpenAI.

-The project is designed to be:

-* local-first and privacy-preserving
-* reproducible and inspectable
-* safe against silent knowledge degradation
-* suitable for long-running, stateful assistants

-This documentation set is intentionally complete and explicit.
-An AI system (e.g. ChatGPT, Claude, Copilot) should be able to **reconstruct the entire project from scratch** using only these documents.
+The project is intentionally designed so that **this documentation is the complete system specification**.
+Using only the documents in this directory, a human or an AI system (ChatGPT, Claude, Copilot, etc.) should be able to **reconstruct the entire project from scratch**.

 ---